 MIRI MRS APT Template

-Instructions for filling out the JWST Astronomer's Proposal Tool (APT) MIRI MRS template, which is used for integral field unit (IFU) spectroscopy above 5 μm, are provided in this article.
+Instructions for filling out the JWST Astronomer's Proposal Tool (APT) MIRI MRS template, which is used for integral field unit (IFU) spectroscopy at wavelengths longer than 5 μm, are provided in this article.

 On this page